 The gates of the Ghetto had closed earlier than normal, and nobody knew why.
 Two of his Jewish brothers didn’t make it in time, and they had found themselves outside.
 That would be a crime against the Republic, but Jacob was able to bribe the guards to let them in all the same.

 These things always put him down.
 How was it that they were subject to rules that nobody else had to follow?
 How was it that they had to be confined?
 Weren’t they an asset for the Republic lending money, keeping financial projects afloat, healing the sick, and helping the needy?

 There was a hard knock on the door.

-Jacob didn’t expect anybody, and as the hour was late, he immediately suspected that it wasn’t just a normal, friendly visit.
+Jacob wasn’t expecting friends or family, and as the hour was late, he very well knew that it wasn’t just a normal, friendly visit.

 He got up.
 Very slowly he walked over to the door and opened it.
 There was nobody there.
 The hallway was dark and very empty.
 He closed the door again, but as soon as it shut, there was another knock.
 This time harder, angrier…

 The hallway was still dark, but now there was a small shadow at the far end.

 And the darkness grew.
 It took form.
 First, it was the size of a man, but growing with speed, it soon became overwhelmingly big.
 It filled up the corridor, and its glowing red eyes glared at the old man.